gviau/Hlsl-To-Glsl/README.md

 Known issues
 ============
-* The **mul** HLSL keyword can have several inputs embedded in it, such as this example: mul(matrix1, mul(matrix2, float4(vertex, 1.0))).
-However, the parse currently assumes that the **mul** operation will only have 2 non-nested parameters, such as: mul(matrix1, vertex).
-I will eventually fix that.
 * Some built-in HLSL functions are not supported yet, namely **clip**, **fmod** and **log10**.
 * Only vertex and fragment shaders are supported right now.
 * Block comments /* */ are not supported yet.